 The day is dominated by a common theme: security.
-Anthropic reveals the results of its partnership with Mozilla where Opus 4.6 discovered 22 vulnerabilities in Firefox in two weeks, while OpenAI launches Codex Security with 14 CVEs found in major open source projects.
-Meanwhile, Anthropic publishes novel research on eval awareness, and Kling 3.0 arrives worldwide with Motion Control.
+Anthropic reveals the results of its partnership with Mozilla, where Opus 4.6 discovered 22 vulnerabilities in Firefox in two weeks, while OpenAI launches Codex Security with 14 CVEs found in major open source projects.
+In parallel, Anthropic publishes unprecedented research on eval awareness, and Kling 3.0 arrives globally with Motion Control.

 Anthropic x Mozilla — Opus 4.6 finds 22 vulnerabilities in Firefox

-6 March — Anthropic announces the results of a partnership with Mozilla to test Claude’s ability to identify security vulnerabilities in Firefox’s code.
-The results are significant: Claude Opus 4.6 found 22 vulnerabilities in just two weeks of analysis, including 14 rated high severity — roughly one-fifth of all high-severity vulnerabilities patched by Mozilla in 2025.
+March 6 — Anthropic announces the results of a partnership with Mozilla to test Claude’s ability to identify security vulnerabilities in Firefox’s code.
+The results are significant: Claude Opus 4.6 discovered 22 vulnerabilities in just two weeks of analysis, including 14 classified as high severity — about one fifth of all high-severity vulnerabilities remediated by Mozilla in 2025.

-The collaboration began by reproducing known CVEs on older versions of Firefox, before moving on to identifying previously unknown vulnerabilities in the current release.
-After only 20 minutes of exploration, Claude identified its first Use-After-Free vulnerability in the JavaScript engine.
+The collaboration began by reproducing known CVEs on older versions of Firefox before moving on to identifying previously unknown vulnerabilities in the current version.
+After only 20 minutes of exploration, Claude identified its first Use After Free vulnerability in the JavaScript engine.

 | Metric | Value |